aikopras/RSbus/extras/BasicOperation.md

 # The RS-bus - Sending data #
 The RS-bus has one master station (usually a Lenz LZV100 or LZV200) and up to 128 slaves (the feedback decoders).

 The master station polls sequentially all 128 decoders to ask them to send feedback data, if available.
 A complete polling sequence consists of 130 pulses (see figure below).
-If there is no feedback data to be send the time between successive pulse trains will be (around) 200 micro-seconds.
+If there is no feedback data to be send the time between successive pulse trains will be (around) 33 milli-seconds.
 After all slaves have been polled, the master station will be silent for a period of around 7 milliseconds (the blue area in the figure), after which a new  pulse train starts.
 ![RSBus-pulsetrain](RSBus-pulsetrain.png)

 A single pulse (high plus low value) takes 202 microseconds.
 Depending on the RS-bus hardware and optocoupler, the micro-controller sees a high part of around 113 microseconds and the low part of around 90 (see figure below).